On a Broad Reach

 The Broads is as unique an area as any in beautiful, natural Britain, and can be bathed in warming sunshine or battered by fierce winds howling across the North Sea, straight from the Urals.

 Being here and catching sight of St Benet’s Abbey, located on the River Bure and founded back in the ninth century, reminded me of my late dear friend, artist David Poole of Norwich (1936-1995).
-No better person comes to my mind than he for capturing the life and emotions of this region through his paintings, skecthes and writings.
+No better person comes to my mind than him for capturing the life and emotions of this region through his paintings, skecthes and writings.
 I also remember being at the wedding of his daughter, Susie, also a writer and illustrator, which took place in a wonderful, romantic, Broadland, country setting not too far away from here.

-“David Poole” the FM confirmed “one of the hospital’s past resident artists.
+“They’re by David Poole” the FM confirmed “one of the hospital’s past resident artists.
 People love his work.
 Such a lovely man, but now, sadly, dead.”

 “I know,” I said “David stayed with my wife and me several years ago, when he was writing his book Cambridge Seven Hundred.”